sznowicki/nowicki-io/content/blog/2024-02-09-i-am-selfohotsting-for-real/index.md

 If it works fine with kukei.eu I think I'll also move my Mastodon instance there.
 Then I'm fully "self-hosted".

+For static websites, like kukei.eu frontend, this blog and others I have no intention of moving out of CloudFlare Pages since the whole package there is perfect (CI/CD, edge network, no-cost).

-One day I maybe will also get ipv6 so then I can reduce the latency by replacing the Tunnel with a normal CF DNS proxy.
+One day I maybe will also get ipv6, so then I can reduce the latency by replacing the Tunnel with a normal CF DNS proxy.